greivinlopez/skue/README.md

 Skuë means **"mouse"** in [Bribrí](http://en.wikipedia.org/wiki/Bribri_language) which is the language of an indigenous group of people of [Costa Rica](https://www.youtube.com/watch?v=pNTirQ9eoLo), my Country.

+## How it works?

+Skuë is just some helper interfaces and functions working together to link separate software pieces to create the API REST-like server that you need.

+It does not force you to use a particular web server implementation or even a particular routing solution.
+And it allows you to control the different moving parts of your API separately so you can replace them in the future if you need.

 [![License](http://img.shields.io/:license-mit-blue.svg)](http://opensource.org/licenses/MIT)

 [![baby-gopher](https://raw2.github.com/drnic/babygopher-site/gh-pages/images/babygopher-badge.png)](http://www.babygopher.org)